WayfaringBloke/dnd/writing/pub/Character_Creation.md

 ### Shunned Nano-Mancer
 You got infected when:
 -  After overdosing on Fin you had visions of an alternate Finspace, erroded by nature; long past the corporate status-quo.
-- Living in the shadow of ground zero isnt prodocutiv to the development of any swallodian citizen.
+- Living in the shadow of the exclusion zone isnt prodocutive to the development of any swallodian citizen.  (childhood near over 3.6 rontgen)
 -

 ### Burned Hacker
 - Made redundant as a security officer for the HyperMall